c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 | raw Accelerometer       |                        |                 | 32, 64, 96             |
 | (report default)        | 20                     | 50.0 ms         |                        |

+There is also a print function (slow) that shows all enabled reports by printing to the console.

+    bno.print_report_period()

+You can also access the values of report frequencies.
+This function returns the sensors native values in usec (microseconds), but you can easily convert them to msec (milliseconds).
+The actual sensor period will vary from the attempted period returned by this function.

+    accelerometer_period_us = bno.report_period_us(BNO_REPORT_ACCELEROMETER)
+    period_ms = accelerometer_period_us / 1000.0
+    print(f"Accelerometer: {period_ms:.1f} ms, {1_000 / period_ms:.1f} Hz")

 Currently On Pico 2 W, the SPI interface can almost service 2ms reports.
 The fastest updates we've seen on SPI is 3.1 ms (322Hz), I2C is slower at 4.0ms (250Hz).
 When one request report frequencies at faster than the microcontroler can service, the period the reporting frequency will slow.
 Try you own experiments and let me know what you find.

-On can access the sensors actual report period as shown below.
-Because the sensor values are in usec (microseconds) they need to be converted to msec (milliseconds).
-The sensor may report frequency will vary slightly during the run.

-    accelerometer_period_us = bno.report_period_us(BNO_REPORT_ACCELEROMETER)
-    period_ms = accelerometer_period_us / 1000.0
-    print(f"Accelerometer: {period_ms:.1f} ms, {1_000 / period_ms:.1f} Hz")

-There is also a print function (slow) that shows all enabled reports by printing to the console.

-    bno.print_report_period()
+Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.

 ## Calibration of the Sensor